An Interview with ACBA Board President Elect Lauren Powe

 She served as the 2014 ACBA Barristers Executive Committee Chair.
 Lauren was the 2015 recipient of the ACBA Distinguished Service Award for New Lawyers.
 Lauren was the 2018 outgoing Chair of the California Young Lawyers Association Board and Secretary of the Earl Warren American Inns of Court Board.

-Lauren earned her BA in Intensive British Literature from UC Santa Cruz and her JD from UC Hastings College of Law.
+Lauren earned her BA in Intensive British Literature from UC Santa Cruz and her JD from Golden Gate University School of Law.
 She is also a certified mediator for general civil litigation disputes.

 While in law school, Lauren was a law clerk for the City Attorney’s Office of San Francisco, the Law Offices of Johnson P. Lazaro, and McGuinn, Hillsman & Palefsky.
 After passing the bar, she was an Associate at Law Office of Roy S. Gordet, working on trademark law.